nationalarchives/ds-caselaw-utils/schemas/parser-metadata/metadata-schema.md

 | **Required**              | Yes                 |
 | **Additional properties** | Not allowed         |
 | **Defined in**            | parser.schema.json# |

+**Description:** Metadata about a document or its processing which has been generated or collated as a result of the Find Case Law parsing process.

 | Property                                               | Pattern | Type             | Deprecated | Definition | Title/Description |
 | ------------------------------------------------------ | ------- | ---------------- | ---------- | ---------- | ----------------- |